SharepointDesigns/documentation/spd-documentation/docs/employee-onboarding/configuration.md

 - Similarly, if the **Icon** column is filled, that icon will be shown in the UI.
 If left blank, the profile picture will be automatically retrieved from the Team Person's user profile.
 - The **Name** and **Profile Picture** will be automatically retrieved based on the selected Team Person.
 - On Hover of the Person it will display the team card contains all details about profile.
+- Initial mock data has been added for the current user.

 ---